grafana/k6-docs/docs/sources/next/javascript-api/k6-experimental/fs/FileInfo.md

 ---
 title: 'FileInfo'
-excerpt: 'FileInfo represents information about a file.'
+description: 'FileInfo represents information about a file.'
 weight: 30
 ---